cuba fuel shortage

 What will be the impact on you the tourist in visiting Cuba in 2024?

-It’s hard to say at the moment, but a couple of things are certain.
 The costs for your trip will go up.
 Gas and elecricity and petrol are all going up and when those costs rise, so does everything.
 Your transfer costs will likely rise.
 Food costs will do too.

 So you should plan ahead, if you are not prebooking and prepaying you should plan to take more cash with you (read our guide to Cuban currency here).
+Do NOT rely on ATMs in Cuba, either working (either because of maintenance issues, or lack of electricity) or having cash in them.
+Take cash (US dollars, Euros).

 Try and prebook what you can – travel, accommodation, and trips.
 It not only helps your cashflow, it helps Cuba plan.
 If a tour guide knows that they have 5 people to take to Vinales on Monday, then they can plan to prepurchase the gas ahead of time.
 It means that they know they have work.